hughbris/grav-theme-receptarr/README.md

 ### Translations

 Take a look at theme's **language.yaml**.
-Polish and English versions contains all variables which you can translate to your language.
+The English version contains all variables which you can translate to your language.

 ### Adding recipes to blog page